fairen-group/mof-biocompatibility/README.md

 </p>

 ## Code Walkthrough
 Here, we provide a walk-through of the code.
 It would be best to execute these in a dedicated environment.
-To avoid dependency hell, I suggest installing chemprop which has all the required packages needed here, with the exception of Shap.
+To avoid dependency hell, I suggest installing chemprop which has all the required packages needed here, with the exception of Shap and imbalanced learn.
 ```
 conda create -y -n biomof
 conda activate biomof
 pip install chemprop
 pip install shap
+pip install imbalanced-learn
 ```
 * data_featurize.py: Featurization of the data to produce 197 descriptors capturing the information of the molecule at various lengthscales.
   You need to have 'rdkit' installed which you can install with: